Kyle Tucker Player Props: Astros vs. Athletics

 Kyle Tucker At The Plate

-- Tucker leads Houston with a slugging percentage of .448, fueled by 16 extra-base hits.
+- Tucker leads Houston in slugging percentage (.452) thanks to 16 extra-base hits.

-- Among qualified batters in MLB, his batting average ranks 50th, his on-base percentage ranks 46th, and he is 70th in the league in slugging.
+- Among qualified hitters in baseball, his batting average ranks 44th, his on-base percentage ranks 37th, and he is 70th in the league in slugging.

+- Tucker will look to extend his four-game hitting streak.
+He's batting .294 in his last outings.

+- In 68.0% of his 50 games this season, Tucker has picked up at least one hit.
+He's also had 14 multi-hit games.

-- He has hit a long ball in 14.3% of his games this year, and 3.4% of his chances at the plate.
+- In 14.0% of his games this season, he has homered, and 3.4% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.